 The bottom photo is the Hornady Critical Duty

 The Prvi Partizan (PPU) and my reload, as you see by the chart were unrecovered.
 The wound channel created by the PPU was very similar to one made by a full metal jacket which, in conjunction with complete penetration leads me to believe there was little to no expansion.
-I expected my reload to not expand as it is a truncated cone solid lead alloy bullet, designed to penetrate.
+I expected my reload not to expand as it is a truncated cone solid lead alloy bullet, designed to penetrate.
 The wound channel from my reload was also similar to one created by a full metal jacket.
 My reload was a 175gr truncated cone with 8.6gr of IMR 800X.
-That is a maximum charge for that bullet and propellent and was worked up to using correct reloading protocols.
+That is a maximum charge for that bullet and propellant and was worked up to using correct reloading protocols.
 When reloading always start at the initial load and work up from there watching for signs of excessive pressure.
 Safety first.
 You can read the review of that bullet and bullet mold here.

-Though almost all rounds performed well, the DoubleTap, Speer Gold Dot, and Hornady rounds seemed to do the best while the Federal Hydra Shok and PMC were at the bottom.
+Though almost all rounds performed well, the DoubleTap, Speer Gold Dot, and Hornady bullets seemed to do the best while the Federal Hydra Shok and PMC were at the bottom.
 The PPU was unacceptable.